gajdulj/gajdulj.github.io/_posts/2025-07-07-spark-optimisations.markdown

 ### 3. Following Spark anti-patterns

 - Iterating over rows.
 Is a no-no as it can't be parallelised.
-- Using Python UDFs when not needed.
-When possible, use Spark built-in functions.
+- Using UDFs when not needed.
+When possible, use Spark built-in functions instead.
 - Calling `collect()` or `.toPandas()` on big datasets—defeats the purpose of using Spark.

 ### 4. Not using caching when you should